 SEO, which stands for search engine optimization, is important if you want your content to be found on Pinterest.
 You want to use keywords on your profile that’ll attract your target audience and those who are looking for solutions.
 Here are some areas on your profile to include them in:

 Your username should include the niches you discuss on your platforms.
 When someone searches one of these terms, your profile will pop up.
+Since I discuss natural hair tips, clean beauty, and mental health, I made sure to add these to my username.
+When someone searches up these words, my account will pop up.

-Use 1-2 sentences to describe the purpose of your brand and topics you discuss.
+Use 1-2 sentences to describe the purpose of your brand and the topics you discuss.
 Make sure you include keywords related to your niche!
 Think about how you’d summarize what someone can expect when visiting your social platforms and/or website.

 When you create your boards, you want to choose a name someone would search for.
 I know some people want to be fancy, but it’s best to keep it straight to the point if you want your audience to find your content.